“In classical

 good, pleasing and perfect will.”
 (NIV)

-also described growing in Christ in this
+Paul also describes growing in Christ as

-patience, kindness, goodness, faithfulness,
+joy, peace, patience, kindness, goodness,

-gentleness, self-control; against such
+faithfulness, gentleness, self-control;

-to Christ Jesus have crucified the flesh
+those who belong to Christ Jesus have

-with its passions and desires.
-If we live by
+desires.
+If we live by the Spirit, let us

-the Spirit, let us also keep in step with
+also keep in step with the Spirit.
+Let us

-provoking one another, envying one another.”
+envying one another.”

 People need to understand that